CARES Act funding available to Northeast Mississippi nonprofits, food pantries

 Applicants must apply either as a nonprofit entity or a food pantry as defined in the act.
 Organizations that meet both definitions, such as a nonprofit that operates a food pantry but also has other programs, may qualify as an eligible grantee for both funds.
 An organization that operates multiple food pantries may qualify each food pantry as a separate eligible grantee, provided that each pantry serves a distinct geographic area and population.
 Eligible grantees may be reimbursed for eligible expenditures incurred between March 1, 2020 and Dec.
 30, 2020.

-Eligible expenditures are outlined in the Community Foundations Act across eighteen categories includes:
+Eligible expenditures are outlined in the Community Foundations Act across eighteen categories and include:

 - Costs to create social distancing measures